 After bariatric surgery you have to follow our rules.
 You have to eat liquids in the first week.
 After two weeks you’ll eat you will obtain all kinds of foods, but you have to eat in portions.
 After you end of forth week of post-op you will be able to eat all sorts of foods.
 You have to remember to eat every three hours (5 times a day) to maintain regular energy.

-Can I eat pain free after immediately following my surgery? – Back to Top
+Can I eat pain-free after immediately following my surgery? – Back to Top (FAQ)

 After the surgery it’s normally to feel a little pain if your eating or drinking in the first two weeks.
 As your stomach continues to heal you’ll feel better.It’s important to realize that you’ll feel better the next day, and the day after.
 If you feel worse day after day, then there is an issue that needs to be addressed.

-This is a common complication after surgery, especially for gastric bypass or gastric sleeve.
+No, it is NOT common, especially for gastric bypass or gastric sleeve.
 Most likely, it’ll happen 5 to 7 days after surgery.
 How to avoid leaks, it’s important to follow your diet recommendations.
 If you have a large amount of food in your stomach, the sutures and your stomach can leak.

 Any patient, with any surgery might become pregnant.
 Obviously, the more complex the surgery the more complex the pregnancy.
 In my experience, patients do very well with any surgery.
 In case of gastric band it’s easy to handle, all we do is release the pressure of the gastric band and we can safely have the pregnancy.
 In the case of the other surgeries, like Gastric Sleeve or Gastric Bypass, we must have the patient have blood examines before the patient becomes pregnant — we do this to make sure that the patient does not have any complications.
 It’s important to wait at least 1 or 1.5 years to decrease the risk of the pregnancy.
 But, generally any surgery will do fine.
 But surgeons prefer to have gastric banding surgery for younger patients.
 Some patients have gastric sleeve or other surgeries with no complications at all.

 I use drains for patients, because it drains the blood in the abdominal cavity, which will reduce the pain and the adhesions of the patient.
 Which will help me see if the patient has any complications of the surgery.
-So it’s important to have drains for at least 5 to 7 days of the surgery, which the time that coincides the period with the most complications.
+Drains are removed the 2nd day, which the time that coincides the period with the most complications.
 Most of the time when the complications happen, we can be aware of that, and help resolve it.

-When patients get too thin, they have a hard time accepting themselves as a new thinner person.
-I usually get the person as thin as I can, because they’ll usually gain weight.
+I usually get the person as thin as I can, because they’ll often gain weight.
 In a few years, most patients, will gain weight back.
 Most of the problem is that patients need to accept themselves as a thinner person, it’s important to psychologically be ready for the change.
-Statistics show that within 18 months after surgery you’ll achieve your ideal weight, then in three years you’ll gain like 15 to 20% back.
+Statistics show that within 18 months after surgery you’ll achieve your ideal weight, then in three years you’ll gain roughly 15 to 20% back.

 After any surgery we need to monitor patients for a long time, at least one year.
 If the surgery induces malabsorption, we need to do work ups regularly like blood work ups, lap work ups, including B1 and others.
 If malabsorption is involved we need to monitor at least once per year, and patients will be required to consume vitamins and minerals.
 In the case of gastric sleeve, there are around 10-15% that needs vitamins including B12 and iron for longer than five years.
 In the case of band, we need to track the whole device including the upper GI at least once a year.
 Looking for slippage or erosions.

-What company is in charge of making arrangements? – Back to Top
+What company is in charge of making arrangements? – Back to Top (FAQ)

 Mexico Bariatric Center (“MBC”), with SOURCiS, Inc. Parent Company.

-Can I have the surgery while on my menstrual period and does it matter if I am a heavy bleeder? – Back to Top
+Can I have the surgery while on my menstrual period and does it matter if I am a heavy bleeder? – Back to Top (FAQ)

 Yes, medically there is no reason you can’t have the surgery, it is a matter of your comfort.